6 steps TO RUN a great Sweatshop Free campaign

 Before starting any campaign it’s crucial to be clear about what you want to achieve, and how you want to achieve it.
 Pinning down your objectives from the offset is the key to success.
 This page should help you to think through how to plan your campaign.
 There are loads more ideas over on our resources page.

-You might want to base your campaign on the four Sweatshop Free goals, or you might have additional or different demands that come with building coalitions with other groups at your university or college, or in your community. the first term?
-How many awareness raising events do you want to organise?
+You might want to base your campaign on the four Sweatshop Free goals, or you might have additional or different demands that come with building coalitions with other groups at your university or college, or in your community.
+How many awareness raising events do you want to organise in the first term?
 How many petition signatures do you want to get?
-Do you want to set a goal for the number of creative stunts actions you want to take?
+Do you want to set a goal for the number of creative stunts/actions you want to take?
 We are available to support you in this by setting up a Campaign Planning workshop, email email@example.com to book!

 Research your institution